Coverage: Live commentary on BBC Radio Ulster; live text & audio commentary on the BBC Sport website, highlights on BBC2 NI at 2320 BST.

 Martin Paterson (thigh) and Josh McQuoid (hamstring) were ruled out of the Windsor Park game on Sunday.

 Feeney suffered the injury while making his Plymouth Argyle debut on Saturday and withdrew from the squad after Monday's training session.

 McClean has been in fine form for his club in the Airtricity Premier Division.

-The likes of Darron Gibson, Shane Duffy, Marc Wilson and Daniel Kearns are among those to have taken advantage of a Fifa ruling that allows players from the island of Ireland to choose which national side they represent providing they have not played for the other in a competitive senior international.
+The likes of Darron Gibson, Shane Duffy, Marc Wilson and Daniel Kearns are among those to have taken advantage of a ruling which allows players from Northern Ireland to choose which national side they represent, provided they have not played in a competitive senior international.

 Although Worthington hopes to add Alex Bruce - twice capped by the Republic in friendlies - to the Northern Ireland ranks, the IFA have publicly bemoaned that the ruling has had a destabilising effect on them.

 No players born in the Republic have switched to Northern Ireland

 McClean won the Milk Cup with Northern Ireland in 2008 and scored in the 3-1 win over the USA

 The winger also played for the Northern Ireland U21 team

 The 22-year-old has been a summer target for a number of English and Scottish clubs